Pie chart | Urbi Pro | Urbi Documentation

 • Max: the maximum value.

-Number of ranges For numeric grouping attributes only.
-The number of ranges (slices) that are displayed on the graph.
+Number of ranges The number of ranges (slices) that are displayed on the chart.
 The available number of ranges depends on the data, the maximum number is 10.
 Ranges are calculated automatically, but you can set them manually by entering the required range limits.
-The specified upper limit is not included in the range.
+The specified upper (right) limit is not included in the range.

 To add a range, click Plus icon.
 To delete a range, click Trash icon.
 To recalculate ranges after configuration, click Recalculate ranges.